Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Jefferson's 23.2 receiving yards per game in his four matchups against the 49ers are 9.3 fewer than his over/under for Sunday's game.
+- Against the 49ers, Jefferson has averaged 23.2 receiving yards per game in his four career matchups, 7.3 fewer than his over/under for Sunday's game.

+- The 49ers have the NFL's seventh-ranked pass defense this season, giving up 227.9 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the 49ers defense is ranked 12th in the league.
+- With 25 passing TDs allowed this year, the 49ers defense is ranked 12th in the league.

 Recent Performances